[vc_row][vc_column][vc_column_text css=”.vc_custom_1452285383109{margin-bottom: 40px !important;}”]

 • Pfizer v.
 Lupin – Chris was counsel for Lupin in litigation related to Lupin’s Abbreviated New Drug Application that sought approval to market a generic equivalent of Pristiq® desvenlafaxine.
 This matter settled.

 • Ortho-McNeil v.
-Lupin – Chris was counsel in litigation related to Lupin’s Abbreviated New Drug Application that sought approval to market a generic equivalent to Ortho-McNeil’s Ortho-Tricyclen Lo® (norgestimate/ethinyl estradiol) product.
-This litigation was successfully settled, with Lupin being granted a license permitting Lupin to market the product in December, 2015—a date prior to expiration of the patent in suit.
+Lupin – Chris was counsel for Lupin in litigation related to Lupin’s Abbreviated New Drug Application that sought approval to market a generic equivalent to Ortho-McNeil’s Ortho-Tricyclen Lo® (norgestimate/ethinyl estradiol) product.
+This litigation was successfully settled, with Lupin being granted a license permitting Lupin to market the product in December 2015—a date prior to expiration of the patent in suit.

 • Gilead v.
 Sigmapharm – Chris was counsel for Sigmapharm in litigation related to Sigmapharm’s Abbreviated New Drug Application that sought approval to market a generic equivalent to Gilead’s Hepsera® (adefovir dipivoxil) product.
 Gilead voluntarily dismissed the action prior to trial.